keycloakify/keycloakify/README.md

 # Some pages still have the default theme.
 Why?

+**NEW in v1.2 it is now much more easy to add support for custom pages since the Keycloak context is now automatically converted into a JavaScript object (kcContext).
+In v2 (coming soon) it won't be required to fork for adding support for custom pages.**

 This project only support the most common user facing pages of Keycloak login.
 [Here](https://user-images.githubusercontent.com/6702424/116787906-227fe700-aaa7-11eb-92ee-22e7673717c2.png) is the complete list of pages (you get them after running `yarn test`) and [here](https://github.com/InseeFrLab/keycloakify/tree/main/src/lib/components) are the pages currently implemented by this module.